weswu8/gcsfuse-win/README.md

 GcsFuse-Win
 =====

 GcsFuse-Win is a distributed [FUSE](http://fuse.sourceforge.net) based file system backed by [Google cloud storage service](https://cloud.google.com/storage).
-It allows you to mount the buckets/folders in the storage account as a the local folder/driver on Windows system.
+It is the first native version of gcs fuse on windows.It allows you to mount the buckets/folders in the storage account as a the local folder/driver on Windows system.
 It support the cluster mode. you can mount the blob container (or part of it) across multiple windows nodes.

 ## Important Notes:
 * this tools is still in developing status, you can use at your own risk.